If your music isn’t on Spotify, today is the day to take care of that.

 Spotify reported 271 million active users at the end of 2019.
 That’s a lot of people who could potentially fall in love with your music!

 Today, you’ll learn how to get your music on Spotify, Apple Music, and everywhere else.
 Plus, I’ll help you get set up with Spotify for Artists.

 Contents If you’re like most people in the music business today, you’re probably producing your own music.
 We put together a brief training that covers a totally new approach to music production.
 Until now, everyone has been teaching production totally backward.
-You don’t need to enter your email address or anything.
+Just click below to watch.